openpmix/prrte/src/tools/prte/prte-map.1.md

 its own unique requirements.

 `prterun` is just a wrapper around `prte` for a single job PRTE DVM.
-It is doing the job of both `prte` and `prun`, and, as such, accept the sum all of thier command line arguments.
-Any example that uses `prun` can substitue the use of `prterun` except where otherwise noted.
+It is doing the job of both `prte` and `prun`, and, as such, accepts the sum all of their command line arguments.
+Any example that uses `prun` can substitute the use of `prterun` except where otherwise noted.

 The `prte` process attempts to automatically discover the nodes in the